percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 ## Endpoints fabricate an SRTP Master Key

-As stated earlier, the E2E key determined via DTLS-SRTP is discarded.
-While it could have been used, the fact that endpoints may need to change the SRTP master key periodically or are forced to change the SRTP master key as a result of the EKT key changing means using it has only limited utility.
-To reduce complexity, PERC prescribes that endpoints manufacturer random SRTP master keys locally to be used for E2E encryption.
+As stated earlier, the E2E key determined via DTLS-SRTP **MAY** be discarded in favor of a locally-generated SRTP master key.
+While the DTLS-SRTP-derived key could be used, the fact that an endpoint might need to change the SRTP master key periodically or is forced to change the SRTP master key as a result of the EKT key changing means using it has only limited utility.
+To reduce complexity, PERC **RECOMMENDS** that endpoints create random SRTP master keys locally to be used for E2E encryption.

 This locally-generated SRTP master key is used along with the master salt